-In a relatively short time, the Internet has radically changed the way people see the world.
-Computers have become units of a global information network, which allows now a highly convenient and productive social and financial intercommunication.
-To conduct electronic transactions over this network is as simple as to go to your favorite store round the corner.
+If you still have not made up your mind which e-commerce platform better meets your needs, our detailed Shopware vs Magento comparison will help you decide between these two alternatives.
+It is the Internet that, in a relatively short time, has radically changed the way people see the world and computers that have become units of an ever more encompassing global information network.
+As a result, a highly convenient and productive social and financial intercommunication is possible now and conducting electronic transactions over this network is as simple as going to your favorite store around the corner.

 The Internet has a variety of e-commerce platforms to offer, which makes it even more difficult to choose the best from the lot.
 Then a store owner has to decide on what criteria he will follow exactly to evaluate possible options and identify the best one.
 For a more accurate analysis, you should consider specific examples of the platforms.
-Therefore, a thorough Shopware vs Magento comparison will simplify the task.
+Therefore, a thorough comparison of Magento and Shopware will simplify the task.

 Shopware vs. Magento